+on its ruby red screen, a duplicate of the Century of Light's mandala, while displaying programming data on its monitor.
 The front of the PROGMOD is designed for sitting at and writing programs.
-Its monitor and keyboard are right at hand for easy programming and editing.The creation of the electronics and the program for these two sculptures was a collaboration between systems designers, Rene Vega, Randy Mims, and myself.
+Its monitor and keyboard are at hand for easy programming and editing.The creation of the electronics, the program and the physical form for these two sculptures was a collaboration between systems designers, Rene Vega, Randy Mims, and Jim pallas.
 The program involves a high level interpretive language created specifically for this project.
-A central feature of the program is what the collaborators call the Score.
+A central feature of the program is what the collaborators call the Score | The Score is a list of instructions that determines what patterns will

 be created, in which sequence, for how long, and on what sensory data they